ckeditor/ckeditor5/docs/framework/guides/contributing/testing-environment.md

 #### equalMarkup

 Tests whether two given strings containing markup language are equal.
-Unlike `expect().to.equal()` form Chai assertion library, this assertion formats the markup before showing a diff.
-This assertion can be used to test HTML strings and string containing serialized model.
+Unlike `expect().to.equal()` from Chai assertion library, this assertion formats the markup before showing a diff.
+It can be used to test HTML strings and strings containing a serialized model.

 This assertion will pass: